TaitoUnited/wordpress-template/DEVELOPMENT.md

 Manually:

 1) **local wordpress**: Update WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build` files.
 Push changes to dev branch.
+2) **local clean start**: Clean start with `taito start --clean`, `taito init --clean`.
+3) **local database**: Open admin GUI with `taito open admin` and update the database by clicking the database update button.
+Also check that the version number has actually changed, plugins have been updated, and everything works ok.
+Update local database dump with `taito db dump data`.
-2) **local plugins**: Clean start with `taito start --clean`, `taito init --clean`.
-Update plugins with `taito wp plugin update` command and push changes to dev branch.
+4) **local plugins**: Update plugins with `taito wp plugin update` command and push changes to dev branch.
 NOTE: By default only minor and patch versions are updated.
 This can be configured with `wordpress_plugin_update_flags` in `taito-config.sh`.
 Once in a while remove the `--minor` flag to update major version.
 You should also try `--patch` or major update if plugin update fails using the `--minor` flag.
-3) **staging wordpress**: Merge changes to staging branch, after deployment open admin GUI with `taito open admin:stag` and check that the version number has actually changed, plugins have been updated, and everything works ok.
+5) **staging wordpress**: Merge changes to staging branch.
+After deployment open admin GUI with `taito open admin:stag` and update the database with button.
+Also check that the version number has actually changed, plugins have been updated, and everything works ok.
-4) **prod wordpress**: Merge changes to prod branch, after deployment open admin GUI with `taito open admin:prod` and check that the version number has actually changed, plugins have been updated, and everything works ok.
+6) **prod wordpress**: Merge changes to prod branch.
+After deployment open admin GUI with `taito open admin:prod` and update the database with button.
+Also check that the version number has actually changed, plugins have been updated, and everything works ok.

 Reverting changes: